How to get over a breakup: New research from UMSL’s Sandra Langeslag featured in TIME

 Langeslag, assistant professor of psychology and director of the Neurocognition of Emotion and Motivation Lab at the University of Missouri–St. Louis, headed a new study that was published in the May edition of the Journal of Experimental Psychology: General in which she studied different strategies for getting over the end of romantic relationships.
 The findings from her paper, titled “Down-regulation of love feelings after a romantic break-up: Self-report and electrophysiological data,” have been featured on the TIME website and other outlets.

 Langeslag and her research team studied 24 subjects, ages 20 to 37, who had been in a long-term relationship that ended, averaging 2 1/2 years.
-They split the subjects into four groups, using different coping strategies with each.
+They had each of the subjects use one of four different coping strategies.

-Members of the first group thought negatively about their exes.
-The second group thought positively.
-The third group thought about positive things that didn’t pertain to their exes.
-The fourth group, a control group, was not told to think about anything specific.
+The first strategy was to think negatively about their exes.
+The second was to think positively.
+The third was to think about positive things that didn’t pertain to their exes.
+The fourth group, a control group, was to not think about anything specific.

 Then, the researchers showed the subjects pictures of their exes and measured the intensity of emotion registered through electrode readings and a questionnaire.
-The findings: all three strategies decreased emotional response to the photos relative to the control group, but only the subjects who thought negatively about their exes reported feeling less love toward them.
-Those subjects also reported being in a worse mood than when they started the study.
+The findings: all three strategies decreased emotional response to the photos relative to the control group, but only when the subjects thought negatively about their exes did they report feeling less love toward them.
+They also reported being in a worse mood than when they started the study.

-The third group, a distraction strategy aimed to avoid thinking about their exes, elevated the subjects’ moods but did not affect how they felt about their exes.
+The third coping mechanism, a distraction strategy aimed to avoid thinking about their exes, elevated the subjects’ moods but did not affect how they felt about their exes.

 All of the test conditions are short-term solutions for a long-term problem.